Floor Marking Tape Color Standards

 Floor Marking Tape Color Codes and More

 If you are updating your facilities floor marking system, you will want to make sure you are following all of the current standards regarding how this is done.
-This includes making sure you are using a durable floor tape (like the floor tape found here), and also positioning it properly.
+This includes making sure you are using a durable floor tape, and also positioning it properly.
 Perhaps most important, however, is following the floor marking tape color standards.

 The color standards have been largely established by OSHA in their standard CFR 1910.144, which is titled “Safety Color Code for Marking Physical Hazards.”
 While this section covers more than just floor marking tape, it should be used whenever choosing any type of hazard communication markings.